Hypercubed/frontman/README.md

 4. Convert an existing file to json

-`frontman {filename} -j  > {outputfile}`
+`frontman {filename} -e -j  > {outputfile}`

 # Templates

-Templates are cson files.
-The base file can be referenceed using @base.
-If `-e` is specified in th command line then only the yaml-front-matter that is explicitily referenced in the template is process.
+Templates are cson files returning a single json object that will be merged with or replace the existing yaml in the input file.
+If `-r` is specified in the json object from the cson template will replace all yaml-front-matter that is not explicitily referenced in the template is process, otherwise the data is merged.
+In eather case the base yaml data is availabe to teh cson template using @base.

 # Examples